EarthScope/rover/docs/commands.md

     rover subscribe sncls.txt

-will instruct the daemon to regularly download, ingest, and index any data missing from the local store that are present in the given file.
+will instruct the daemon to regularly download, ingest, and index any data missing from the local store for SNCLS / timespans in the given file.

     rover subscribe IU_ANMO_00_BH1 2017-01-01 2017-01-04